vlcn-io/cr-sqlite/notes.md

 We need to send a change per col rather than grouping into rows.
 We could, however, group consecutive changes for the same row into a row.
 This would be an optimization for a later time that can be implemented in the network layer.

+---

+use same version number for all cols written in the same stmnt? thus allowing us to group them... does that optimization rly matter? given the grouping can be undone by a merge with a remote? solves the create and nullability problem.

+well we can do this and not group by. it works since we'll commit transactionally.